AA boss and CFO to leave firm two months after float

-LONDON UK motoring firm AA Group (AAAA.L) said both its chief executive and chief financial officer are to leave the company, just two months after the company listed on London's stock exchange.
+LONDON Aug 28 UK motoring firm AA Group said both its chief executive and chief financial officer are to leave the company, just two months after the company listed on London's stock exchange.

 The AA, best known for its roadside recovery service, said on Thursday Chris Jansen, by mutual agreement, would stand down as chief executive and resign from the board with immediate effect.